 The biggest advantage of Independent front suspension is that offers superior handling on-road with less body roll in corners.
-They are lighter in weight since they use less heavy metal components.
+They are lighter in weight since they use fewer heavy metal components.
 The IFS setup allows for more crisp and precise steering feel with improved handling under most driving conditions.
 The IFS offers a more stable feel driving at higher speeds on the freeway.
 Your vehicle is also less affected by cross-winds since the IFS suspension is more sure-footed on-road.

 Disadvantages of Independent Front Suspensions (IFS)

-The main disadvantage of IFS suspensions is they use more complex components with more ball-joints needing lubrication.
-Failure to properly maintain these increases the risk of suspension related failures.
+The main disadvantage of IFS suspensions is they use more complex components with more ball joints needing lubrication.
+Failure to properly maintain these increases the risk of suspension-related failures.
 IFS repairs are more costly when things do go wrong.
 Modifications need to be approached with caution since the IFS uses separate drive shafts and 2 CV joints on either side.
 Body lifts in excess of 40mm are treading on dangerous grounds with some IFS Utes since the angle of the CV axle assembly will be severely affected and CV joint failure chances increase dramatically.